 10 actions to close out the year.

-So I am sure that you don’t need me to add anything more to your long “to do” list.
+I am sure you don’t need me to add anything more to your long “to do” list.

 But I am going to… because it’s time to close out the year.

 It’s time to celebrate your achievements and recognise the struggles.
 Acknowledge and appreciate your growth and start preparing for next year.
-It’s time to clear the clutter, close this chapter and create space for a fresh start and fulfilling year in 2016.
+It’s time to clear the clutter, close this chapter and create space for a fresh start and fulfilling new year.

 Here are 10 actions to add to your “to do” list to close out the year